 FAQ

-- How small should a segment be?
-Small enough that you can name the person archetype in one sentence.
+How small should a segment be?
+Small enough to name the person archetype in one sentence.
 If you cannot, the brief is not done.
+On iOS, remember roughly half the addressable base never even receives the push, so the real reachable segment is smaller than the query suggests.

 Related